Eligibility & Admissions

 When do my classes begin?

-For the incoming class (for which government nominations close on January 31, 2024 and applications close on February 15, 2024), boot camp and classes are scheduled to begin in September 2024.
+For the incoming class (for which applications are now open and we accept nominations till December 20, 2024), boot camp and classes are scheduled to begin in September 2025.

 Where will I find housing?